liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 The menus that replace the Dockbar supports a more flexible and responsive design for creating better user experiences.

-Let's start with addressing the Velocity templates.
-Since Velocity templates have been deprecated and aren't compatible with Liferay 7, **you must convert your Velocity theme templates to FreeMarker**.
+You should start by addressing the Velocity templates.
+Since Velocity templates have been deprecated and aren't compatible with @product@ 7, **you must convert your Velocity theme templates to FreeMarker**.

 If you're using the Themes Generator, the `gulp upgrade` command reports the required theme template changes in the log.